To Be Read at Dusk

-"To Be Read at Dusk" is an 1852 short story written by Charles Dickens, and was first published in The Keepsake.
+"To Be Read at Dusk" is an 1852 short story written by Charles Dickens, first published in The Keepsake.

-Summary
+Plot summary

 Five couriers talking amongst themselves outside a convent on the summit of the Great St Bernard Pass are overheard by the narrator, as two of their group's members relate short ghost stories.
 The first story is of a young woman who disappears, apparently taken from her newly-wed husband by a mysterious man who had previously appeared in her nightmares; the second is of a man who sees an apparition of his brother, and is thereby warned of the latter's death.